 But FabFitFun isn’t the only example of a company that found success by aligning the right goals and partnerships.
 Take T-Mobile, for instance.
 By working with a variety of business development partners through the T-Mobile Tuesdays app, the phone company guarantees something for every customer, and provides every partner with exposure to new potential audiences.

-What are your biggest goals for your partner marketing program?
-What types of partners are you most excited to work with?
+What are your biggest goals for your program?
+What are the biggest challenges for your partner marketing strategy?
 Tell us in the comments below!